nargalzius/HTMLvideo/README.md

 ```

 Note: you have to use the `dom_bigplay` within the overriden method because the player subroutines manipulates that element (to toggle visibility, etc.)

+## Convenience Methods
+#### Some methods that are available but not necessarily advertized.

+`reflow`:
+Can be called if you dynamically change the size of the video container and need the control elements to re-position relative to the new container dimensions.

+`unload`:
+Unloads the video.
+Instance itself is still active.

+`destroy`:
+Destroys the video instance completely.
+You'll have to re-initialize it if you want to use it again.

+## Convenience variables
+#### Some variables you can check for current video status.

+`playhead`
+Position of the playhead

+`duration`
+Total duration of the video

+`isplaying`
+Check if video is currently playing

+`proxy`
+If for some reason, you want to access the `<video>` element itself, you can do it through this :)